Scheduled Date: Tuesday 17th July, 2018

-During the long summer vacation, one of the best destinations for a family campout is at Paria Bay and waterfall.
-It is a place to unwind where one can forget about their busy schedule and enjoy nature to the fullest.
-The sandy coastline along with the cool Caribbean breeze provides the perfect ambiance for relaxing and rejuvenating the mind, body, and spirit.
-Everlasting is a childhood memory of camping in the wilderness, sleeping in a tent and admiring the twinkling stars.
-These unforgettable experiences are memorable and can last a lifetime.
-It is a joy to sit on the sand, unconcern about time and taken away by the picturesque seascape.
-It makes one wonder what the real meaning of life and how perfect the world we live in is.
+During the summer vacation, an exciting destination for a family campout is at Paria Bay.
+It is the perfect place to unwind, forget ones busy schedule and enjoy nature to the fullest.
+The scenic coastline and the refreshing Caribbean breeze provide the perfect ambiance to relax and rejuvenate the mind, body, and spirit.
+The childhood memories to camp in the wilderness, sleep in a tent and admire the twinkling stars are everlasting.
+It is a time to be carefree just to sit on the sand, unconcern about time and blown away by the picturesque seascape.
+A time to reflect on the real meaning of life and how perfect a world we live.

-Paria Bay has a little of everything, and apart from its magnificent beach and wonderful waterfall, there is the river mouth with its calm waters.
-The giant leatherback turtles who come ashore nightly to nest is another attraction and care needed not to shine torch-lights at them.
-During the months of July and August, it is a spectacle to see the hatchling emerge from the sand.
-However many of them don’t make it to the safety of the water since the vultures wait in the treetops to prey on them.
+Paria Bay has a little of everything, and apart from its fascinating beach and magnificent waterfall, there is the river mouth with its tranquilizing waters.
+Another attraction is the giant leatherback turtles that frequent the beach at night and during the peak season from May to July over 30 come ashore to nest.
+Care should be taken as not to scare them away by not shining the lights at them.
+During the months of July and September another spectacle is to see the hatchling emerge from the sand.
+Unfortunately many of them don’t make it to the safety of the water since the black vultures wait in the treetops to prey on them.
 On the western end of the beach, sea erosion formed a magnificently carved arch, which has a protruding fragment in its middle.
 Its grand appearance gives it the name Cathedral Rock, and because of its elegant grandeur, it is a lovely spot to take pictures.
 A nearby stream provides clean water for cooking and local fishermen supply freshly caught fish to campers.

 It is the duty of campers to preserve the environment and to protect wildlife by leaving nothing but footprints.
-Campsites should be set up in areas as not to affect nesting turtles and their hatchlings.
+Campsites should be set up in areas where nesting turtles and their hatchlings are not affected.
 Garbage must be taken out and not left on the beach.

 A boat provides transportation of personal items and camping equipment to Paria Bay.
 To get to the beach campers have to walk the two-hour journey from the Blanchisseuse, Spring Bridge.
 Along the way, a place of interest is Turtle Rock where one can enjoy the spectacular coastal scenery.